hfug/grid/readme.txt

-This is the readme file, there is nothing here for you, go away`-`
+This is the readme file.

+To view the grid system code, check out the src folder.
+You can download the code, and play withit yourself.

+see a worling example at http://hawaiiflash.net/test.html